ndu2/clefinspect/README.md

 ![ClefInspect Screenshot](screenshot.png)

 Currently runs on Windows with .NET 6.0 only.
 Distributed as a zip archive.
+You need to install [.NET Desktop Runtime 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) to run ClefInspect.

 ## Features